Posted by Julie, A Tale of Many Reviews on November 16, 2011 in Reviews | ∞

 Susan is also the author of Life, Liberty, and Pursuit(a teen love story) by Omnific Publishing!
 You know how much I love Omnific books, so I had to mention this other title.
 It’s only .99 right now on Amazon in honor of Veteran’s Day!

-In addition, we post reviews to Goodreads, Amazon, and Library Thing.
+In addition, we post reviews to Goodreads and Amazon.